Ngoc-Cac/kfc-reviews-with-bigdata/README.md

-# Big-Data-G4: Sentiment Analysis on KFC reviews from Google Maps
+# Sentiment Analysis on KFC reviews from Google Maps
-This is a project on Sentiment Analysis using Big Data framework Apache Hadoop and Apache Spark.
+This is a group project on Sentiment Analysis using Big Data framework Apache Hadoop and Apache Spark.
 For ease of deployment, we opt for a multi-container Docker application to install the necessary service: Hadoop, Spark, Python and Jupyter.\
 The project aims to develop a classification model on general comments about the chain KFC.
 In order to train the model, we crawled reviews from KFC locations within Hồ Chí Minh city on Google Maps.